SteamDeckHomebrew/decky-loader/README.md

 - Crankshaft is incompatible with Decky Loader.
 If you are using Crankshaft, please uninstall it before installing Decky Loader.
 - Syncthing may use port 8080 on Steam Deck, which Decky Loader needs to function.
 If you are using Syncthing as a service, please change its port to something else.
-- If you are using any software that uses port 1337, please change its port to something else or uninstall it.
+- If you are using any software that uses port 1337 or 8080, please change its port to something else or uninstall it.

 ## 💾 Installation